alichtman/shallow-backup/README.md

-# config-doc
+# mac-config-doc

-This repository holds a set of scripts that are designed to make documenting up your configuration incredibly simple.
+This set of scripts are designed to make documenting up your Mac configuration incredibly simple.

 For instructions, check the top of each script.